 Work can become pretty boring if you’re not feeling stimulated by what you’re doing.
 When you’re preparing to head back to work, list a few things that you want to learn or improve your skills in.
-This way, when you go back to work you’ll feel stimulated and interested in everything you are doing.
-If it’s difficult to improve your knowledge at work, why not expand your knowledge outside of working hours by heading to the local library or taking part in evening classes.
+This way, when you go back to work, you’ll feel stimulated and interested in everything you are doing.
+If it’s challenging to improve your knowledge at work, why not expand your knowledge outside of working hours by heading to the local library or taking part in evening classes.

 Power through it: